alexamb12/Data-Science-Projects/python-portfolio-project-starter-files/README.md

-# README file
+# US Medical Insurance Costs Portfolio Project

-## US Medical Insurance Cost Portfolio Project
+Please refer to the **"Portfolio-Project-US-Medical-Insurance-Costs"** notebook for the complete project.

-The following project was completed using Jupyter Notebook.
+The following project was documented using Jupyter Notebook.
 The data analysis was completed by utilizing Python libraries such as Pandas, Matplotlib, and Seaborn.

-Please refer to the "Portfolio-Project-US-Medical-Insurance-Costs" notebook for complete project.
+Any feedback or contributions is highly encouraged.
+Thanks!

-**Disregard us-medical-insurance-costs-script**
+**Note: disregard us-medical-insurance-costs-script**